An affordable and accessible platform for all

 Commercially, it didn’t take an immediate storm.
 People wanted to use it but found it difficult to pay for it.
 In the early years, paying for cloud services was not that common.
 An often heard comment was “if the app has function X, then we will go for the paid version.”
 We still hear this comment occasionally today.

 It took several years until we had a good “product-market fit.”
-Because we do not address a specific target market, it is difficult to position your solution in the market.
+Because we appeal to a very broad target group, it is sometimes a challenge to position our solution in the market.

 In 2016, we started offering our app as a white label solution to other companies, the partner construct.
 By linking our app to our partners’ software, you get a valuable app.
 Our first partners were AllUnited (the ClubApp for sports clubs) and Hagru (the Scipio app for churches).